 Collaborative Law Corporation Nanaimo is home of the “1-Day Divorce”, a fast and cost-efficient no-court divorce option.
 Solutions are based on principles of peace-making, healing and resolution.

 Most people don’t need to go to court after separation.

 In fact, court can be a costly, hostile and slow way to resolve property division, children and support issues.

 We now offer the 1-Day Divorce program – another option for people wanting to resolve child and property division issues amicably, quickly, and cost-effectively.

 How Does it Work?

-The 1-Day Divorce program is a modified collaborative divorce model, based on the work of Stu Webb.
+The 1-Day Divorce program is a based on a hybrid mediation – collaborative divorce model.
 The model uses a team based approach to find collaborative resolution for property and children disputes quickly and cost-effectively.

 Similar to a collaborative divorce model, a neutral divorce coach, financial or children’s expert can also be present as an add-on option during the session as required by the separation circumstances.
 Because the family mediator also has legal training, any agreements reached between the parties can be prepared as a separation agreement during the session.

 At our office, lawyer and family mediator Nick Greer conducts most sessions – Nick has helped separating families though separation in over 300 family mediations in the last 10 years.

-None of the neutral participants (the family mediator, or optional financial or child experts) take sides between the parties of offer legal advice.
+None of the neutral participants (the family mediator, or optional financial or child experts) take sides between the parties or offer legal advice.
 The neutral participants are solely focused on helping the parties reach a resolution.